ikeda042/GeneralDataAnalyses/README.md

 # General Data Analyses
-Scripts for general data analyses (Laboratory purposes)
+Scripts for general data analyses (Laboratory purposes) and some algorithms for learning purposes

 # Principal component analysis (R2)